PRINCE2® PROCESSES – Managing Product Delivery (MP)

 - Quality register – checked for approved products produced

-- Configuration item records – updated with latest status of products
+- Configuration item records – updated with the latest status of products

 - Checkpoint reports – reviewed in preparation for Highlight reports